Scholarship Program Honors Coach, Mentor and Friend

 “We both came up with the same idea to try to set up a scholarship program for young track and field student athletes who could use some financial help to further their education,” Lumby says.

-Lumby reached out to the leadership of the PIL Hall of Fame, which help turn that idea into reality last year when the first two $5,000 scholarships were awarded to Nolan Malcomson and Kylee Nelson, graduates of Ida B. Wells and Lincoln high schools, respectively.
+Lumby reached out to the leadership of the PIL Hall of Fame, which help turn that idea into reality in 2022 when the first two $5,000 scholarships were awarded to Nolan Malcomson and Kylee Nelson, graduates of Ida B. Wells and Lincoln high schools, respectively.
 The two 2022 winners were chosen from 17 finalists nominated by their school’s athletic directors.

 “Each candidate was interviewed by an independent committee we formed and rated on their academic performance, involvement in school and extracurricular activities and financial need,” Lumby says.
-“All the kids we interviewed last year and this year are such incredible young people.
-Choosing the winners has been very difficult.”
+“All the kids we interviewed in 2022 were such incredible young people.
+Choosing the winners was very difficult.”

 Incredible is an apt description for student athletes benefiting from a scholarship honoring a man Lumby also describes as “an incredible human being.
 Sully set standards for what you were going to do.
 He was very calm with a great sense of humor.
 The hard work you did you didn’t realize you were doing because of his support and encouragement.”